 Star Trek: Strange New Worlds release date

 While we know Strange New Worlds will stream on Paramount Plus in the US, it may vary depending on where you are.
-The streamer is set to launch in the UK in 2022 – we'd expect to see Strange New Worlds appearing on there, especially if existing contracts mean Discovery and Picard have to stay on Netflix and Amazon Prime Video, respectively.
+The streamer is set to launch in the UK in 2022, and we'd expect to see Strange New Worlds debuting on there – especially after the recent controversial announcement (opens in new tab) that Discovery's fourth season has been shifted from its traditional international home on Netflix, to help launch Paramount Plus around the world.

 Star Trek: Strange New Worlds trailer

-Disappointingly, we didn't get a full Star Trek: Strange New Worlds trailer at Star Trek Day.
-We did, however, get a brief teaser introducing the cast.
-It also contains a few stills from the new series, including a glimpse at the new-look USS Enterprise uniforms.
+Back in September 2021, the Star Trek Day event also unveiled a brief teaser introducing the cast.
+It contains a few stills from the new series, including a glimpse at the new-look USS Enterprise uniforms – a modern riff on the classic gold, blue and uniforms we saw in ’The Cage’ and the original series.

 Meet the cast of #StarTrek #StrangeNewWorlds 💫 https://t.co/M6D2tyQuBA pic.twitter.com/z6ImvEKwZVSeptember 9, 2021